-Throughout the last twenty five years of teaching clients and children, inflammation has been on the rise.
-When i was at school you only heard of asthma and eczema, now there is whole other list of complications that both parents and children have to battle with.
-In my early days of teaching i did not have the tools to assist people with their pain free journey.
+Throughout the last thirty years of teaching clients and children, inflammation has been on the rise.
+When I was at school you only heard of asthma and eczema, now there is whole other list of complications that both parents and children have to battle with.
+In my early days of teaching I did not have the tools to assist people with their pain free journey.
 Exercise is only one part of the jigsaw, lifestyle habits such as sleep, water, diet, stress, and breathing are key.

 Chronic inflammatory diseases are thought to be “maladaptations of the immune, nervous, endocrine and reproductive system” It is not always clear exactly how and why these maladaptations occur, it is becoming clear that they quite often.
 Anything ending in ‘IS’ is inflammation there now follows a list of alot more.
 The list of chronic inflammatory conditions or those with a significant inflammatory component include:

 All autoimmune disorders (such as Hashimoto’s thyroiditis, Sjogren’s syndrome, Type 1 diabetes, systemic lupus erythematosus (SLE), celiac disease, rheumatoid arthritis, multiple sclerosis, ankylosing spondylitis and many others.
 If you are wondering why—remember that the inflammatory response is actually a part of the immune system, so when the inflammatory response becomes chronic, it is not so surprising that the immune system is damaged).

 - Stomach ulcers

 - Digestive disorders such as Crohn’s disease, diverticulitis and ulcerative colitis